-(ii) The orders in the Representation Petition Nos.
+(ii) The orders in the Re-Recruitment Petition Nos.
 7193/87, 7194/87 and 7311/87 of the A.P.
 Admn.

 Tribunal and the orders in O.As. of this Tribunal are not binding upon them as they were not parties to the said proceedings.

-(iii) As per notification dated 15-12-93 the strength of only promotees was increased and as such it is violative of Rule 9(1) of the Recruitment Rules.
+(iii) As per notification dated 15-12-93 the strength of only promotees was increased and Rule 9(1) of the Recruitment Rules.
 There cannot be any relaxation of recruitment rules in exercise of power under Rule 3 of Residual Matters Rules.
-As there were only 13 vacancies for the relevant period for which 1987 select list was prepared, more than 13 cannot be appointed from amongst the promotees and as 14 more were appointed as per notification dated 16-12-93 besides 13 who were already appointed for those 13 vacancies as per the original list, notification dt.
+As there were only 13 vacancies for the relevant period for which be appointed from amongst the promotees and as 14 more were appointed as per notification dated 16-12-93 besides 13 who were already appointed for those 13 vacancies as per the original list, notification dt.
 16-12-93 is violative of Rule 9(1) of the Recruitment Rules.